Learn something new every day More Info... by email

 A little endian arrangement is one in which the most important byte in a multibyte integer will be on the right.
 Here, the least significant byte is stored in the smallest address.
 This makes for a right to left reading, like the Hebrew and Arabic languages.
 To keep byte ordering straight, remember that when the least significant byte (LSB) is stored first, it’s called little endian.
 When the most significant byte (MSB) is stored first, it’s called big endian.

 All systems are either big or little endian, and some have a register bit, which allows the user to choose the preferred endianness.
 When storing integers in a system file, the file might be sent to a machine that uses the other type of endianness.
-The numbers would be backwards, and the message would not make any sense.
+The numbers would be backward, and the message would not make any sense.
 Typically, when it is uncertain which endianness to use, something called network byte order comes into play.
 With this, integers are sent in groups of four bytes of either big or little endianness, picked at random, and the machine that receives the integers can reverse the bytes if the endiannesses do not match.

 Endianness is only used when breaking something of large value, such as a word, into smaller parts.
 An order in which to store these parts in the system memory is then formed.
 It is not used when storing a value into a register that can hold all of it.
 In this case, all bits, right and left, are equally important.